travelgateX/tgx-lean/README.md

 ### Deployment

 Just PR your changes to gh-pages branch, once merged, a GitHub Action will take care of the rest.
+Visit [deployed site](https://docs.travelgatex.com/tgx-lean/site/)